KannonZenetism/zenetism-field-physics/structural-physics/SP02-bifurcal-cosmogenesis.md

 ### 3.1 Infinite Expression from Infinite Potential

-The poles ⚫ Aion (Absolute Potential) and ♾ Khaon (Absolute Dispersion) together imply infinite possibility.
+⚫ Aion (Absolute Potential) and ♾ Khaon (Absolute Dispersion), bifurcally co-present at L₀, together imply infinite possibility.
 This is not arbitrary speculation but a lawful consequence of the emanatory architecture:

 - ⚫ Aion holds all potential in latency
 - ♾ Khaon holds all dispersive possibility